Expert, cost-effective derivatives consulting

 Available optimization techniques include a robust Levenberg-Marquardt algorithm and simulated annealing.

-- Expertise: Our expert quant/developer staff has years of derivatives experience, developing derivatives calibration models for financial institutions around the globe.
+- Expertise: Our expert quant/developer staff has years of derivatives experience developing pricing models for financial institutions around the globe.

-- Ready-to-use or customized derivatives solutions: Comprehensive selection of ready-to-use calibrators, any of which can be customized to meet your exact needs.
+- Industry standard or customized derivatives solutions: Comprehensive selection of industry standard derivatives pricing models and calibrators, any of which can be customized to meet your exact needs.

-- Performance enhanced pricing models: GPU-enabled or OpenMP-compliant derivatives calibration models.
+- Performance enhanced pricing models: GPU-enabled or OpenMP-compliant derivatives pricing models.

 Need more information on Calibrators?
 Contact